particle-iot/docs/src/content/reference/device-os/firmware.md

 }
 ```

-The default connection timeout is 5 seconds but it can be customized by using the version of connect with options, below, or by using [`BLE.setPPCP()`](/reference/device-os/firmware/#ble-setppcp-).

 It is possible to save the address and avoid scanning, however the address could change on some BLE devices, so you should be prepared to scan again if necessary.

-In Device OS 1.3.0 you can only connect to 1 peripheral device at a time.
-This will be expanded to 3 simultaneous peripheral device connections in the future.
+A central device can connect to up to 3 peripheral devices at a time.
+(It's limited to 1 in Device OS 1.3.0.)

+See the next section for the use of `BleConnectionParams` as well as interval, latency, and timeout.

 #### BLE.connect(options)